Rogue-striker/vbus/README.md

 # vue-signaler

-A tiny eventbus library for vue irrespective of the version
+A tiny eventbus library for vue 3

 - It provides a plugin and composables for using event bus
 - just simply plug it with your vue and it will take care of everything